benbaptist/minecraft-wrapper/documentation/events.rst

     :Can be aborted/modified: No - Notification only.
     :Comments:
-        Only works if entity controls are enabled.  entity controls add significant load to wrapper's packet parsing and is off by default.
+        Only works if entity controls are enabled.
+Entity controls add significant load to wrapper's packet parsing and is off by default.

 :Event: "entity.mount"